sophiebeard/OIT-Project/README.md

 1. As the PRESENTATIONAL LAYER, I want to be able to display pictures in a 'feed' UI, so that the user is able to see all the pictures.

-- [ ] Get a ReactJS application up and running.
+- [X] Get a ReactJS application up and running.
+- [X] Build and Serve and Application.

 2. As the PRESENTATIONAL LAYER, I want to be able to display each picture with a user name, so that I can see who has posted the picture.
 3. As the PRESENTATIONAL LAYER, I want to be able to display each picture with a caption, so that I can read what each picture is about.